Privacy Policy

 Children's Privacy

-Our Services are not intended for individuals under 18.
+Our Platform and Services are not intended for individuals under 18.
 We do not knowingly collect Personal Information from anyone under 18.
-If you believe a child provided Personal Information, contact us and we will delete it.
+If you believe a child has provided Personal Information, contact us, and we will delete it.

 State Privacy Notices